 Some integrations, such as Shopify and BigCommerce, automatically install klaviyo.js when you set up our built-in integration.
 Additionally, if you've installed the Klaviyo plugin with WooCommerce or Magento, you automatically have klaviyo.js installed as well.
-If you've already enabled klaviyo.js then you don't need to follow the installation instructions outlined below.
+If you've already enabled klaviyo.js, you don't need to follow the installation instructions outlined below.
 Instead, you can head to our guide to the Signup Form Builder to learn how to build and publish a signup form on your site.

 To install Klaviyo signup forms on your site, first, copy the signup form code snippet below and update "Public API Key" with your Klaviyo Public API Key.
 Then, paste the updated snippet into your site's theme files.